Sora2455/MathMlNow/README.md

 ## Using with [MathJax](https://www.mathjax.org/)

-If you want to use this as a fallback and MathJax when possible, add this script to your page after where you included the MathJax script:
+If you want to use this as a fallback and MathJax when possible, add this script to your page after where you included the MathJax script (IE9 and up):

 ```JavaScript
 MathJax.Hub.Register.StartupHook("End Extensions", function(){